microsoft/ga4gh-tes/README.md

-# GA4GH TES
+# GA4GH TES on Azure

-This project is the Microsoft Genomcis supported Azure implementation of the [GA4GH Task Execution Service (TES)](https://github.com/ga4gh/task-execution-schemas).
+This project is the Microsoft Genomics supported Azure implementation of the [GA4GH Task Execution Service (TES)](https://github.com/ga4gh/task-execution-schemas).
 The TES API is an effort to define a standardized schema and API for describing batch execution tasks.
 A task defines a set of input files, a set of (Docker) containers and commands to run, a set of output files, and some other logging and metadata.

+In the future, the publicly-hosted Docker image `mcr.microsoft.com/cromwellonazure/tes` will be built from this project.

 ## Contributing